JeffML/the_blog/content/posts/2020-07-31-is-it-time-for-a-universal-type-system.md

 <h4>Language Extensions</h4>

-These extensions determine the default implementations for data representation in a language, such as TypeScript or SQL databases.
+These extensions determine the default implementations for data representation in a dialect, such as TypeScript or SQL.
 In addition, subdialect extensions would allow for refinement of dialects.
 For instance, a SQL dialect extension would have subdialects, each specific a particular RDBMS.

 Essentially, each language would share a common set of types, but implement them according to the language constraints.
-Let's start with a basic diagram and build upon it as we dig deeper into the concepts.
+Let's start with a basic diagram and build upon it further on.

 <UTS with language extensions>

 UTS base schema "sketches out" the types used in an application.
-It is useful to the data modeler modeling a business domain.
-There are several key element missing, though: **language defaults, language-to-language bindings,** and **custom configurations**.
+It is useful to the data modeler modeling a business domain for the first time.
+There are several key element missing, though: **dialect defaults, dialect-to-dialect bindings,** and **custom configurations**.

-**Language Defaults**
+**Dialect Defaults**

-In order to generate types for a language, we have to know how to map a UTS type to a language types.
-For the majority of cases, reasonable default types can be determined for any language.
-That's not going to work  in all cases, however, so there has to be a way to override those default type mappings, which I'll discuss later.
+In order to generate types for a dialect, we have to know how to map a UTS type to dialect types.
+For the majority of cases, reasonable default types can be determined for any dialect.
+That's not going to work in all cases (80/20 rule hopefully applies),  so there has to be a way to override those default type mappings (see below).

-**Language-to-Language Bindings**
+**Dialect-to-Dialect Bindings**

-So it's one thing to map UTS types to actual language types, but in many scenarios one would want to cross language boundaries, say from JavaScript JSON "types" to SQL data definitions.
+So it's one thing to map UTS type definitions to actual language types, but in many scenarios one would want to cross language boundaries, say from JavaScript JSON "types" to SQL data definitions.
 Let's show that in the diagram:

 <UTS diagram with binding definitions>